hms-dbmi/viv/README.md

 #### `StaticImageLayer`

 This component can be used with an already existing `DeckGL` setup.
-It is meant for small images that can be served at once, i.e that are not tiled.
+It is meant for small non-pyramidal, i.e that are not tiled.

 ## `Viewer` and `ViewerLayer` Properties